hiyuchang/hiyuchang.github.io/_pages/about.md

   - /about.html
 ---

 I am Yuchang Sun.
-I am currently working in DAIL, Alibaba as Senior Algorithm Engineer.
+I am currently working in Tongyi Lab, Alibaba as Senior Algorithm Engineer.

 I received the Ph.D. degree from The Hong Kong University of Science and Technology (HKUST) in 2024, supervised by [Prof. Jun Zhang](https://eejzhang.people.ust.hk/), and the B.Eng. degree from Beijing Institute of Technology (BIT) in 2020.
 During my Ph.D., I was fortunate to visit EURECOM, advised by [Prof. Marios Kountouris](https://scholar.google.co.in/citations?user=QG9iXtUAAAAJ&hl=en) and to intern at Alibaba, mentored by [Yuexiang Xie](https://xieyxclack.github.io/) and led by [Dr. Yaliang Li](https://scholar.google.com/citations?user=CCPBcdYAAAAJ&hl=zh-CN).